Skip to main content

 Back

 New Order’s second album, Power, Corruption & Lies, is arguably the most pivotal release in their entire canon.
-A major advance on their dour debut, Movement, it found the group seamlessly integrating electronica and the cutting-edge dancefloor sounds of the day into their trademark, guitar-driven post-punk sound.
+A major advance on their dour debut album, Movement, it found the group seamlessly integrating electronica and the cutting-edge dancefloor sounds of the day into their trademark, guitar-driven post-punk sound.
 As Stephen Morris told the NME, the record marked the point when the group “stopped being Joy Division and found a new direction through the means of technology and dance music”.

 Listen to Power, Corruption & Lies here.